 In 1980, EPA adopted regulations to address "reasonably attributable visibility impairment", or visibility impairment caused by one or a small group of man-made sources generally located in close proximity to a specific Class I area.
-At that time, EPA deferred writing rules to address regional haze, because they lacked the monitoring, modeling and scientific information needed to understand the nature of long range transport and formation of regional haze.
 South Dakota did not adopt the visibility rules of 1980 in its first State Implementation Plan.
 Therefore, EPA implemented the program in a Federal Implementation Plan.